h14k3r/Obsidan/SQLi.md

 >
 > Forces DB to generate an error, giving the attacker information upon which to refine their injection.

+* Example Input:
+> www.random.com/app.php?id='

+* Example Error:
+> You have an error in your SQL sytax, check the manual that corresponds to your MySQL version...

 #### blind
  > no actual transfer of data ( no results are shown on the web-application.
 You rely on "behavior" of the application based on the kind of attack.
 For example: {SLEEP}